-Students must provide a current model PC desktop or laptop with a webcam, microphone and have high-speed internet access.
-COMP courses may use two-way audio and video as well as group work outside of class.
+Online students must provide a current model PC desktop or laptop with a webcam, microphone and have high-speed internet access.
+Internet based COMP courses may use two-way audio and video as well as group work outside of class.

 Participants must be computer literate in order to participate and complete each COMP course.
-Please contact the department via email: email@example.com if you have any questions.
+For course planning or if you have any questions, please contact the department.

 Questions or comments?